stucchio/Homepage/content/bayesian_ab_decision_rule.md

 $$ \int_0^1 \int_y^1 (x-y) \frac{x^a(1-x)^b}{B(a,b)} \frac{y^c(1-y)^d}{B(c,d)} dx dy \leq \textrm{threshold of caring}$$

-In the [original blog post](http://www.bayesianwitch.com/blog/2014/bayesian_ab_test.html), the integral is calculated numerically.
+In the [original source](https://cdn2.hubspot.net/hubfs/310840/VWO_SmartStats_technical_whitepaper.pdf), the integral is calculated numerically.
 However, it turns out we can compute it exactly using the following formula.
 Define first the function:

 $$ h(a,b,c,d) = 1 - \sum_{j=0}^{c-1} \frac{B(a+j,b+d) }{(d+j)B(1+j,d)B(a,b) } $$